ManasviGoyal/Distributed-Multi-Agents/ENGINEERING_NOTEBOOK.md

   - *Yes/No*: Prompted binary answers followed by moral, emotional, and practical justification.
   - *Multiple Choice*: Presented a scenario with three options (A, B, or C), requiring the model to select one and analyze the pros and cons of each.

+- **Ethical Role** assignment was applied so that agent responses clearly reflected their respective philosophical viewpoints.
+This allowed for diverse perspectives on the same prompt and highlighted the interpretive flexibility of LLMs.

 These configurations helped reduce hallucinations, improved response relevance, and gave users finer control over how prompts were interpreted and answered.
 This also allowed for more targeted comparisons when analyzing model agreement and divergence.

-### 4. Ethical Role Effects

-When ethical roles were assigned, agent responses clearly reflected their respective philosophical viewpoints.
-This allowed for diverse perspectives on the same prompt and highlighted the interpretive flexibility of LLMs.

-- *Utilitarian*: Focused on maximizing collective well-being and minimizing harm.
-- *Deontologist*: Emphasized adherence to moral duties and rules regardless of consequences.
-- *Virtue Ethicist*: Grounded reasoning in character traits such as honesty, compassion, and integrity.
-- *Libertarian*: Prioritized personal freedom, autonomy, and voluntary consent.
-- *Rawlsian*: Framed responses around justice, fairness, and protecting the least advantaged.
-- *Precautionary*: Took a conservative stance, emphasizing the avoidance of irreversible harm or catastrophic risks.

-This enabled the system to simulate multi-ethical reasoning on demand and gave users the ability to explore questions through multiple normative lenses in a single query.

-### 5. Visual Analysis Insights

-The similarity heatmaps revealed patterns of strong alignment (high cosine similarity) in fact-based questions, and weaker alignment in abstract or moral questions.
-Sentiment and tone charts helped quantify stylistic differences among agents.
-Radar plots highlighted which models consistently generated more assertive, neutral, or emotionally expressive responses.

 ## Design Decisions